KartikLabhshetwar/blog-react/README.md

 ### Content
 Update the blog content by:
-1. Modifying the News API endpoint in `App.tsx`
+1. Modifying the DummyJSON endpoint in `App.tsx`
 2. Adjusting the data transformation in the `fetchPosts` function
 3. Customizing the `BlogPost` interface in `types/index.ts`